 New York is a city of islands.
-Many of them, like Governors Island, City Island, Randall's Island, and even the infamous Rikers Island, get lots of attention; however, low-key Roosevelt Island manages to slip under the radar.
+Many of them, like Governors Island, City Island, Randall's Island, and even the infamous Rikers Island, get lots of attention, while low-key Roosevelt Island manages to slip under the radar.
 It’s time to get cozy with this narrow, 2-mile long sliver of land in the East River nestled between Manhattan and Queens.

-The Roosevelt Island Tram is a familiar site for many New Yorkers and the aerial ride alone is great fun for kids, but what about when you disembark on the isle?
+The Roosevelt Island Tram is a familiar sight for many New Yorkers, and the aerial ride alone is great fun for kids, but what about when you disembark on the isle?
 Over 11,000 people call this peaceful community home.
 The vibe is urban, but there are open spaces perfect for rambling.
-Self-contained, it has its own school, newspaper, and library.
+Self-contained Roosevelt Island has its own school, newspaper, and library.
 My family and I found plenty of cool things to keep us entertained and we've pulled together our top picks for things to do on the isle.

 The Roosevelt Island Tram peaks at 250 feet and offers stunning views.
 Photo by m01229 via Flickr.